helpbuttons/helpbuttons/README.md

 lets put it all up

-`$ docker-compose up -d`
+`$ docker-compose up`

 Open the browser on **http://host:3000**

-setup the database according to what you setup in env.db and get an [opencage](https://opencagedata.com/) api key

-then please setup the database scheme:
+run all the migrations / setup the database schema:

 `$ docker-compose run api yarn migration:run`